coteditor/CotEditor/README.md

 The source code is written in Objective-C (UTF-8).

-Currently, ARC and MRC are mixed in this project.
-Please note that classes, "This_class_is_under_MRC" is noted in whose header comment, are still under MRC.
+This project uses ARC currently.
+However, please note that the following classes are still under MRC.

+- CESyntax
+- CEMutableArray
+- ImportSources/

 Development Environment